kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

     })
     ```

-    If your functionality contains long-term processes, you can store data in the storage in a specific operation.
+    If your functionality contains long-term processes, you can store data in the storage.
-    To do this, add a field to the operation to which you want to save data:
+    To do this, add this field to the provisioning operation in which you want to save data:

     ```go
     type ProvisioningOperation struct {